Articles

 Winter Vacations for Classic Safari: Kenya, Tanzania and Zimbabwe

 In times of transition, travel can be a salve for the soul—and perhaps there is no better place to reflect on the end of another year, and the change of seasons, than the so-called Cradle of Humankind: East Africa.
 Kenya, Tanzania and Zimbabwe are home to exceptional wildlife viewing and some of our favorite camps—including Segera, Angama Mara, Singita Grumeti Sabora, and Mwiba.
-In the words of Indagare Founder Melissa Biggs Bradley, who last visited Kenya in 2021: “As I went to bed on my first night, I started ticking off the regained joys of travel: The sound of foreign languages (Swahili greetings at the airport).
+In the words of Indagare Founder Melissa Biggs Bradley, on returning to Kenya in 2021: "As I went to bed on my first night, I started ticking off the joys of travel: The sound of foreign languages (Swahili greetings at the airport).
 Exotic nighttime smells (acacia fires).
 The novelty of an alien popular culture (local radio).
 Warm welcomes (hot soup on arrival).
 Remembered rituals (a hot-water bottle between the sheets).
 Missed sights (the Southern Cross) and beloved habits (falling asleep far from home, ready to awaken in discovery mode).
-And the pleasures kept returning as the days went on.
+And the pleasures continued as the days went on.
 We hiked along the ridge of the Great Rift Valley and the Laikipia plains, spotting elephants, giraffes and buffalo and relishing the return to Africa’s bush.
 Deep in Samburu country, we had sundowners around an impromptu fire.
 Kenya’s landscapes, with its forever views, made me feel miniscule and filled with humility, awe and wonder; they also emphasized the brevity of time.
-In the cradle of mankind, where our ancestors first walked upright, time stretched.
-Here, on a remote rock at sunset, I felt that urgency had been swallowed by eternity.”
+In the cradle of mankind, where our ancestors first walked upright, time stretched."

 Related: Indagare Matchmaker: Best Safaris in Africa